(for Ben)

 A post office and goats, gusts

-Of children, chickens, a mission, a mosque.
+Of children, chickens, a mosque and mission,

 Animated gab in the taverns, our topics